galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 A middle ground solution is to calculate the gradient of a *batch*, and update the biases and weights based on the average of the gradients
 in the batch.
 This is called *mini-batch gradient descent* and is preferred to the other two variations of the algorithm.

-Also, note that in the second equation which is recursiven, we have a term that is the derivative of the activation function for that layer.
+Also, note that in the second equation which is recursive, we have a term that is the derivative of the activation function for that layer.
 The recursive nature of this equation means, calculating the error values in the layer prior to the output layer requires 1 multiplication by the derivative value; calculating the error values in two (or more) layers before the output layer requires 2 (or more) multiplication by the derivative values.
-If these derivative values are small, as could be the case for the Sigmoid function, the product of multiple small values will result in a *very* small value.
+If these derivative values are small, as could be the case for the Sigmoid function, the product of multiple small values will result in a *very* small value (e.g. 0.001).
 Since these error values decide the updates for biases and weights, this means the update to biases and weights in layers closer to the input layer will bevery small, slowing the learning algorithm to a halt.
 This phenomenon is known as the *vanishing gradient* problem and is the reason Sigmoid function cannot be used in very deep networks (And why ReLU is so popular in deep networks).